MerouaneBellaha/travelApp/README.md

 # **Work In Progress**

 ✈️ **travelApp**: An app for travelers.
 Through a tabBar, you access a currency convertor (usable offline), a weather forecast display, a translator and a to do list.
-**What's done**: Currency Convertor ViewController using generic CoreData (+ UT) and generic Networking.
+# **What has been used**
-             To Do list ViewController using generic CoreData (+ UT), tableView.
+• Data Persistance: generic CoreData (+ UT), UserDefaults
-             WeatherVC using CoreLocation, generic Networking (+ UT)
+• Networking: generic Networking (+ UT), translate.googleapis.com, api.openweathermap.org, fixer.io
+• Pod: GooglePlaces(autocomplete)
-**What's left to do**: translatorVC, SettingsVC, Design.
+**What's left to do**: Fixing some design element, a bit of refacto